safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 ### approveTransactionHash

-Approves on-chain a hash using the current signer account.
+Approves a hash on-chain using the current owner account.

 ```js
 const transactions: SafeTransactionDataPartial[] = [{